RemTung/TobRFV-lineages-Heroku/README.md

 1. create a 'help' button on the web page that explains how to use the web app

-2. hide the file dropbox after uploading a file

-3. make the tree bigger
+2. make the tree bigger

-4. color the newly added node in the new tree
+3. color the newly added node in the new tree

-5. make the web page look nicer

-6. convert fasta to vcf
+4. convert fasta to vcf